eamoe/microservices/README.md

 * **exec**: Execute a custom command inside the code’s container.

 Generally, we do not recommend using local Kubernetes for everyday coding.
 Docker and Docker Compose can complete most containerization-related tasks more easily and they have more straightforward tooling for building container images.
 Kubernetes excels in orchestrating a runtime fleet of containers, which is rarely needed in a Dev environment, but is crucial for environments such as production, preproduction, staging, performance testing, etc. However, in some circumstances, you may want to use Kubernetes locally.

+## Chapter 8: Developing Microservices

+Let’s assume that an Event Storming session that you conducted for a flight management software product identified two major bounded contexts:
+* Flights management
+* Reservations management

+In the initial stages it pays off to design microservices in a coarse-grained way.
+Thus, our first two microservices can be *ms-flights* and *ms-reservations*.

+Now we need to use the SEED(S) design process for them.
+According to the first step of the SEED(S) methodology, we need to identify various actors.
+For our purposes, we’ll assume the following actors:
+* The customer trying to book the flight
+* The airline’s consumer app (web, mobile, etc.)
+* The web APIs that the app interacts with
+* The flights management microservice: ms-flights
+* The reservations management microservice: ms-reservations